awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-basic-concept.md

 **Season**
 A competition can repeat in subsequent years\.
 We call these different seasons \(for example, the 2019 season or 2020 season\)\.
 Rules can change from season to season, but are typically consistent within a season\.
 Terms and conditions for the AWS DeepRacer League can vary from season to season\.

-**Circuit**
-In the AWS DeepRacer League, you can choose to race in the Summit Circuit or in the Virtual Circuit\.
-The Summit Circuit refers to in\-person races happening at selected AWS Summits\.
+**The Virtual Circuit**
  The Virtual Circuit refers to the online races happening in the AWS DeepRacer console\.

 **Event**
-As defined by the rules, an event is an AWS DeepRacer League occurance where you can participate in a race\.
-It can be in\-person, like the Summit Circuit, or online, like the virtual circuit\.
+As defined by the rules, an event is an AWS DeepRacer League occurrence where you can participate in a race\.
 An event has a start and end date\.
-Virtual Circuit events will typically last a month, whereas Summit Circuit events will typically last a day\.
+Virtual Circuit events typically last one month\.
 There can be many events in a season, and some rules, such as how we rank those participating in an event, select who wins, and what happens thereafter are subject to change\.

 **Race type**
-There are flexible options for race types available at each event\.
-In the Summit Circuit, you can choose to race in a time\-trial \(TT\) race, or in a head\-to\-head \(H2H\) race, or both\.
-In the Virtual Circuit, you can race in a time\-trial \(TT\), object\-avoidance \(OA\), or head\-to\-head \(H2H\) race, or all three\.
-Beginning in 2020, the default Virtual Circuit program includes TT, OA, and H2H\.
-However, we may add a fourth bonus race at a particular event\.
-Alternatively, an event host could choose to only offer a TT race\.
+ In the Virtual Circuit, Open Division racers can race in a time\-trial \(TT\) races and Pro Division racers can race in object\-avoidance \(OA\), or head\-to\-head \(H2H\) races\.
 Each race type may also specify the number of laps, how racers are ranked and so on\.

+**League Divisions**
+The AWS DeepRacer League's Virtual Circuit monthly leaderboard is split into two skill\-based divisions, Pro and Open\.
+Each division offers its own racing formats and opportunities for prizes to maintain a high level of overall competitiveness\.

+**Open Division**
+All racers begin their machine learning journey in the Open Division\.
+Open Division racers compete in the time trial format and receive monthly digital rewards for participation\.

+**Pro Division**
+The Pro Division is for racers who have earned a top 10% time trial result from the previous month\.
+Racers in the Pro Division earn bigger rewards and can compete in the monthly finale for qualifying seats for the yearly AWS re:Invent Championship Cup\.
+Pro Division racers compete in complex racing formats, such as head\-to\-head or object avoidance, which require stereo camera or LiDAR sensor configurations\.